digitalpalidictionary/dpd-db/db/data_guide.md

 ### family_set

-- different categories of words
+- Different categories of words

 ### stem

+- Non-declined part of the word, without declined ending
-- starting with `!` for not dictionary forms
+- Starting with `!` for not dictionary forms
 - * for irregular declinations
-- `-` for indeclinable
+- `-` for indeclinables

 ### pattern

+- Pattern by which the word changes its inflected forms.
+- All patterns can be found in the [inflection_templates.xlsx](https://github.com/digitalpalidictionary/dpd-db/raw/main/inflections/inflection_templates.xlsx)